 Incoming search terms:

-- best app for keeping passwords
+- best android app for storing passwords and credit cards

-- best app to keep passwords
+- best app to keep passwords and credit card numbers